The Banking Regulation Review: Italy

 i Control regime

-A further noteworthy revision took place in 2014 following the entry into force of the SSM.
-In line with the SSM principles, the following are now subject to prior ECB authorisation, following the Bank of Italy's assessment: the direct or indirect acquisition of a controlling stake; a considerable stake (i.e., a stake ascribing to the prospective shareholder a quota of voting rights or share capital of the bank equal to at least 10, 20, 30 or 50 per cent); or a stake enabling the holder to exercise a significant influence over the bank's management (jointly, significant stake).
+In line with the SSM principles, the following are now subject to prior ECB authorisation, following the Bank of Italy's assessment: the direct or indirect acquisition of a controlling stake; a considerable stake (i.e., a stake ascribing to the prospective shareholder a quota of voting rights or share capital of the bank equal to at least 10 per cent, 20 per cent, 30 per cent or 50 per cent); or a stake enabling the holder to exercise a significant influence over the bank's management (jointly, significant stake).
 Following the implementation of BRRD, the Bank of Italy is the competent authority when authorisation for one of the above stakes is granted in a resolution.

 The procedure entails: